Trigger warning: This post, “My Darkest Moments,” contains content that may not be suitable for everyone.Tweet

 What I have learned from my darkest moments in life is this: it’s never once been so dark that I wasn’t able to see at least some light.
 Maybe it was a small thing a friend did to make me laugh or a coffee with a loved one.
 Perhaps, it’s the beautiful view of the valley where I live or the big beautiful bay of Fundy only moments away.
 Whatever the source, It can still be tough, but over time, I have learned to see the smallest amount of light and hold on to it.

-Similarly, while I believe that the saying “It’s ok not to be ok” is a good benchmark, I want more.
-I am perpetually concerned that I will slip into the abyss forever if I don’t move passed simply being ok.
+Similarly, while I believe that the saying “It’s okay not to be okay” is a good benchmark, I want more.
+I am perpetually concerned that I will slip into the abyss forever if I don’t move past simply being “okay.”

 Let’s face it, life is hard, not just for you or me, but for every single human being.
-Equally, true is the sad reality that some make it through, whist others circum to the pain.
+Equally true is the sad reality that some make it through, while others succumb to the pain.

 The Road To Mental Wellness is made possible in part by readers like you… thank you for your support.

-There is, of course, a myriad of reasons why some people manage while others can’t find relief from their mental pain.
+There are, of course, myriad reasons why some people manage while others can’t find relief from their mental pain.
 Remember, pain is pain and it’s real.
 Thus, we need to take everyone seriously and with compassion.